-It’s tough to definitively identify individual food items as healthy and unhealthy.
+It’s tough to definitively identify individual food items as healthy or unhealthy.
 Most foods can be part of a healthful diet when consumed in the recommended amounts.
 Even sweets!
-Naked products certainly offer more nutrition than a soft drink, but are Naked drinks healthy overall?
+Naked products certainly offer more nutrition than a soft drink, but is that enough?

 Naked’s Machine range is a selection of smoothies made from fruit juice and boosted with healthful additions such as ginger, kale, spirulina, flax seeds, and wheatgrass for extra nutrients.
 The calories in the Machine smoothies range from 230 to 320 per standard bottle.

 Fruit & Veggie